ciffelia/atcoder-sample-case-tester/README.md

 ## Limitations

 - Only works on [beta.atcoder.jp](https://beta.atcoder.jp/)
-- Some languages are not supported (Java, Node.js, etc.)
+- Some languages are not supported (Node.js, etc.)

 ## Supported languages